Graduate Study and Research

 For the most up to date information, interested students should check the CAS graduate website (http://cas.lehigh.edu/grad) or contact the Office of Research and Graduate Programs, College of Arts and Sciences, 9 West Packer Ave., Bethlehem, PA.
 18015, 610-758-4281 or email to email@example.com.

-The College of Business and Economics offers the master of science degree in accounting and information analysis; master of science degree in economics; master of science degree in management; master of business administration with concentrations in business administration, corporate entrepreneurship, finance, marketing, international business, project management and supply chain management; and the doctor of philosophy degree in business and economics.
-In addition, the College of Business and Economics and the P.C.
-Rossin College of Engineering and Applied Science offer the MBA and Engineering.
+The College of Business offers the master of science degree in accounting (for non-accounting majors); master of science degree in accounting and information analysis; master of science degree in applied economics; master of science degree in management; master of business administration with concentrations in business administration, business analytics, corporate entrepreneurship, finance, marketing, international business, project management, and supply chain management; and the doctor of philosophy degree in business and economics.
+In addition, the College of Business and the P.C.
+Rossin College of Engineering and Applied Science offer an MBA and Engineering degree.
 Students in this program will have the opportunity to concentrate in both a business area and an engineering area during their studies.
-The College of Education and the College of Business and Economics offer a joint masters degree in MBA and Educational Leadership, which will develop skills in business disciplines and prepare educators for roles in school administration.
-The College of Business and Economics, the P.C.
-Rossin College of Engineering and Applied Science, and the College of Arts and Sciences offer a master of science degree in analytical finance, which provides a strong education in advanced finance and quantitative financial analysis tools.
-Students will be prepared to create innovative solutions for real financial problems using state of the art analytical techniques and computing technology.
+The College of Education and the College of Business offer a joint master's degree in MBA and Educational Leadership, which will develop skills in business disciplines and prepare educators for roles in school administration.
+The College of Business, the P.C.
+Rossin College of Engineering and Applied Science, and the College of Arts and Sciences offer a master of science degree in financial engineering, which provides a strong education in advanced finance and quantitative financial analysis tools.
+Students will be prepared to create innovative solutions for real financial problems using state-of-the-art analytical techniques and computing technology.

-There are five departments in the college: Accounting, Economics, Perella Department of Finance, Management, and Marketing.
+There are six departments in the college: Accounting, DATA (Decision and Technology Analytics), Economics, Perella Department of Finance, Management, and Marketing.
 More information about the various degree programs appears below.
-Information on the college's graduate programs may be obtained at www.lehigh.edu/business or by contacting the College of Business and Economics, Graduate Programs Office, Rauch Business Center, 621 Taylor Street, Bethlehem, Pa.
+Information on the college's graduate programs may be obtained at https://business.lehigh.edu or by contacting the College of Business, Graduate Programs Office, Rauch Business Center, 621 Taylor Street, Bethlehem, PA.
 18015, 610-758-4450.

 College of Education